-- A. The name must be unique to all IDHSNA, and Studbook of Origin record books. - B. Registered farm prefixes may only be used by the registered owner of the prefix.

-C. The Registration Office may refuse any name it deems to be offensive or inappropriate.

-D. The recorded name of a horse may not be changed once it is recorded with the IDHSNA or other Approved Society.
+- A. The name must be unique to all IDHSNA, and Studbook of Origin record books. - B. Registered farm prefixes may only be used by the registered owner of the prefix. - C. The Registration Office may refuse any name it deems to be offensive or inappropriate. - D. The recorded name of a horse may not be changed once it is recorded with the IDHSNA or other Approved Society.
 If horse's name contains a registered prefix it can only be changed with permission of prefix owner.
-Otherwise, names can be changed for a fee and a new passport issued.

-2. IDHSNA Marking Sheet.

-3. IDHSNA DNA Kit (Results returned by lab).
+Otherwise, names can be changed for a fee and a new passport issued. - 2.
+IDHSNA Marking Sheet. - 3.
+IDHSNA DNA Kit (Results returned by lab). - 4.
+Photographs.

-4. Photographs.
 A minimum of 4 color photographs which meet the requirements specified below and which show the:

-- A. entire right hand side; - B. entire left hand side;

-C. entire front showing the entire face and forelegs;

-D. entire rear showing hind legs (hold tail to one side if necessary to view hocks clearly).

-E. Requirements for photographs submitted are as follows.
+- A. entire right hand side; - B. entire left hand side; - C. entire front showing the entire face and forelegs; - D. entire rear showing hind legs (hold tail to one side if necessary to view hocks clearly). - E. Requirements for photographs submitted are as follows.

 - Photograph format includes traditional color prints only.
 Digital media, emailed graphics/photos, negatives, photocopies, photos printed on paper other than true color photo print stock will not be accepted.
-Photos to be a minimum of 3" x 5" and a maximum of 5" x 7". - 2) Photos must be original and not altered in any way.

-- 3) Photos must be labeled with: - I. Applicant/owner's name; - II.
+Photos to be a minimum of 3" x 5" and a maximum of 5" x 7". - 2) Photos must be original and not altered in any way. - 3) Photos must be labeled with: - I. Applicant/owner's name; - II.
 Horse's name as recorded/requested; - III.
 Horse's age at time photo(s) were taken. - IV.
 If the horse is recorded in one of the IDHSNA Books, the name of the book as well as the recordation number should be noted. - 4) Photos taken by a professional with a copyright must be accompanied by a release from the photographer. - 5.
-Covering Certificate or copy of current Registration Papers. - A. Any horse transferring from another IDHSNA Book or an Approved Society that requires proof of parentage must present a copy of the Registration document(s) from that Society. - B. Beginning in 2020, IDHSNA will not require covering certificates for registration except in cases where the stallion owner is an IDHSNA member and completes the annual stallion report by the Dec 15 deadline.
-This will first affect foals born in 2021. - C. All other horses requesting recordation must submit a covering certificate issued by the sire's owner or agent.
-Horses imported in utero should have a covering certificate from the sire's owner or agent.
+Covering Certificate or copy of current Registration Papers. - A. Any horse transferring from another IDHSNA Book or an Approved Society that requires proof of parentage must present a copy of the Registration document(s) from that Society. - B. IDHSNA will not require covering certificates for registration except in cases where the stallion owner is an IDHSNA member and completes the annual stallion report by the December 15 deadline.
+This affects foals born in 2021 and after.
+The IDHSNA registrar will notify the owner of the horse in cases where a covering certificate is required. - C. There is no covering certificate requirement for registration of progeny resulting from breedings utilizing frozen semen effective Jan.
+1, 2021. - D. Covering Certificates are not required for unapproved stallions. - E. The IDHSNA Board has final decision on the covering certificate requirement.